DIYgod/RSSHub/website/docs/joinus/new-rss/start-code.md

 Once we have retrieved the data from the API, we need to process it further to generate an RSS feed that conforms to the RSS specification.
 Specifically, we need to extract the channel title, channel link, item title, item link, item description, and item publication date.

-To do this, we can assign the relevant data to the `ctx.state.data` object, and RSSHub's middleware will take care of the rest.
+To do this, we can assign the relevant data to the `ctx.set('data', obj)` object, and RSSHub's middleware will take care of the rest.

 Here is the final code that you should have: